colt4by5/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 > Live kernel debug is currently failing for ARM devices.
 We are working to get this fixed.

 > [!IMPORTANT]
-> If you are building an open retail device for commercial deployment to a "specific/limited installation" (i.e. factory or retail store) where the end-user does the final configuration and you document your customers that they must [obtain a certificate for WDP and install it on both WDP and connecting browsers and passwords are changed on WDP](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-ssl), then using WDP in this narrow commercial instance is acceptable.
+> If you are building an open retail device for commercial deployment to a "specific/limited installation" (e.g. factory or retail store) where the end-user does the final configuration and you notify your customers that they must [obtain a certificate for WDP and install it on both WDP and connecting browsers and passwords are changed on WDP](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-ssl), then using WDP in this narrow commercial instance is acceptable.
 Retail images in this scenario should still *not* include IOT_TOOLKIT, but should use the IOT_WEBBEXTN package to pull in WDP.

 ## Shared Documentation
 WDP is a developer tool shared among all Windows 10 devices.
 Each product has its own unique features, but the core functionality is the same.
 Documentation for the main features are found on the [Windows Device Portal overview page](https://msdn.microsoft.com/windows/uwp/debug-test-perf/device-portal).
 The rest of the documentation below will be IoT specific.

-## Set up
+## Setup

-There are two ways to go get the Windows Device Portal up and running.
+There are two ways to get the Windows Device Portal up and running.

 ### 1. Windows 10 IoT Dashboard

 First, you'll want to download the [Windows 10 IoT Dashboard](https://docs.microsoft.com/windows/iot-core/connect-your-device/iotdashboard), a developer tool that makes it easy to set up new devices.
 Once you've used the Dashboard to flash a Windows 10 IoT Core image onto your device, check that your device shows up under "My devices".

-From there, use the ellipses under "Actions" to select "Open in Device Portal".
+From there, use the ellipsis under "Actions" to select "Open in Device Portal".
 From there, you'll be taken to the Device Portal authentication page where, unless you changed the credentials initially, the default credentials are:

-    Username: `Administrator`<br/>
+    Username: `Administrator`
     Password: `p@ssw0rd`

 ### 2. Browser
 If you cannot find your device in the dashboard or prefer to skip using the dashboard, you can also open the Device Portal by entering the IP address of your device plus `:8080` onto the end.
 When done correctly, it should look something like this:

    ![IoTDashboard View Devices](../media/deviceportal/Dashboard-Action.gif)

-## IoT specific features
+## IoT Specific Features

 ### Device Settings